 Astrological note: The dream of a pistol aimed at you often arrives during tense transits of Pluto through the 7th or 12th house, during its aspects to the Sun, and during periods of Mars in Scorpio touching your Moon.
 Scorpios, Libras, and Cancers recognize this dream especially precisely.
 If Pluto is now touching your Sun — the Guardian reacts to the pressure, and the dream conveys this through a barrel from which you want to step aside immediately.

 You hold a pistol, aim, fire — and hit.
 Not a person (most often), but a target, a lock, a symbolic object.
 Or the situation is such that the shot was necessary, and you made it precisely.
-In the body — a particular gathered feeling: I did what I was meant to do; I did not refuse the strength when it was needed.
+A particular gathered feeling lives in the body: I did what I was meant to do; I did not refuse the strength when it was needed.

-Your Warrior speaks here — the part that knows how to act decisively, without destroying without need.
-This dream comes when in your reality you had the experience of a timely, precise, firm action: an important conversation in which you finally said “no” clearly; a decision you had long postponed and that finally happened; a boundary you drew without soft uncertainty.
-The Warrior shows: you could; this was no rudeness, this was mature strength.
+At this target your Warrior strikes — the part that knows how to act decisively, without needless destruction.
+This dream comes when in your reality you have had the experience of a timely, precise, firm action: an important conversation in which you finally said “no” clearly; a decision you had long postponed and that finally took place; a boundary you drew without soft uncertainty.
+The Warrior shows you that you could — this was no rudeness, this was mature strength.

-If the target is a symbolic lock — your action opens a new zone of possibility, and it is worth valuing it as a beginning, not an end.
-If the target is your former fears — you have the resource to oppose what once paralyzed, and it is worth remembering this.
-If after the shot you are calm — you have a mature relation to your strength, and it is worth continuing in this tone.
+If the target is a symbolic lock, your action opens a new zone of possibility, and it is worth valuing it as a beginning, not an end.
+If the target is your former fears, you have the resource to stand up to what once paralyzed you, and it is worth remembering this.
+If after the shot you are calm, you have a mature relation to your strength, and it is worth continuing in this tone.
 When that aim is given to flame instead of metal, the same dream becomes fire you control.

 Ask yourself: “Which precise ‘shot’ have I recently succeeded in — a firm word, a decision, a boundary — and do I allow myself to be proud of it, without being shy of my own strength?”